 I like 50% avocado and 50% olive oil.
-Just look at the mayo perfection.
+Just look at the homemade mayo perfection.

-As mentioned, an immersion blender is the perfect tool the perfect tool to enable you to make perfect mayonnaise every single time!
+As we mentioned, an immersion blender is the perfect tool the perfect tool to enable you to make perfect mayonnaise every single time!

-Now, let’s make this Classic Homemade Mayonnaise recipe!
+Now, let’s make this amazing Homemade Mayonnaise!

 - 1 large egg*